Please read the Essential Information before applying.

-The aims of the WO Street Transformation Fund are to transform activities, enhance capacities and develop communities’ in line with the wishes of Mr. Street, the founder of the WO Street Foundation.
-The fund aims to encourage the community to take a proactive approach to empower themselves and others to achieve social growth and make a difference.
+Background Information: The aims of the WO Street Transformation Fund are to transform activities, enhance capacities and develop communities in line with the wishes of Mr. Street, who was the founder of the WO Street Foundation.
+It aims to encourage the community to take a proactive approach to empower themselves and others to achieve social growth and make a difference.

-Projects should meet the WO Street Foundation priorities which include advancing education and tackling poverty particularly for children and young people who are unable to meet their educational or living costs or projects for older, blind and disabled people, particularly those who cannot afford medical or convalescent care.
+What are the objects of the fund: Projects should meet the WO Street Foundation priorities, which include advancing education and tackling poverty particularly for children and young people who are unable to meet their educational or living costs or projects for older people, blind people or disabled people, particularly those who cannot afford medical or convalescent care.

 Grants are available to small voluntary and community groups and organisations to help build and support initiatives that meet the priorities above and that have a lasting effect.
-The fund wishes to support projects that can demonstrate engagement of the wider community with applicants identifying what they are bringing to the project such as in kind support, skills or other funding.
+The fund wishes to support projects that can demonstrate engagement of the wider community with applicants identifying what they are bringing to the project such as in-kind support, skills or further funding.

-Constituted and un-constituted groups including community groups, voluntary organisations, charities, community interest companies and social enterprises may apply.
-Applicant’s annual income must be less than £250,000.
+Who can apply: Constituted groups including community groups, voluntary organisations, charities, community interest companies and social enterprises may apply.
+Applicants’ annual income must be less than £250,000.

-The following items cannot be supported via the fund:
+The following cannot be supported via the fund:

 Completed applications are considered by Community Foundation staff to check eligibility.
-You may be contacted for more information after applying, and a decision making panel comprising Community Foundation for Merseyside Trustees/staff will consider and make recommendations on all applications.
+You may be contacted for more information after applying, and a decision-making panel will consider and make recommendations on all applications.